hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="kvv2destroyversions"></a>
 # **KVv2DestroyVersions**
-> void KVv2DestroyVersions (string path, KVv2DestroyVersionsRequest kVv2DestroyVersionsRequest, string secretMountPath = null)
+> void KVv2DestroyVersions (KVv2DestroyVersionsRequest kVv2DestroyVersionsRequest, string path, string secretMountPath = "secret", TimeSpan? wrapTTL = null)

 Permanently removes one or more versions in the KV store